henryhyu/GroceriesSplitter/README.md

-# GroceriesMaster
+# GroceriesSplitter
 Great python script for splitting bills with Housemates.
-Especially on Costco runs! :D

 **why**